microsoft/opensource-management-portal/README.md

 As configuration, including secrets, is resolved at startup, any key rotation would need to include a restart of the app service.

+## Jobs

+Several jobs are available in the container or the `jobs/` folder.
+These can optionally provide useful operational and services support.
+Often a Kubernetes CronJob can help.

+- `cleanupInvites`: if configured for an org, cleanup old unaccepted invites
+- `firehose`: ongoing processing of GitHub events for keeping cache up-to-date
+- `managers`: cache the last-known manager for links, to use in notifications after a departure may remove someone from the graph
+- `migrateLinks`: a one-time migration script to help when moving link source of truth
+- `permissions`: updating permissions for all-write/all-read/all-admin teams when configured
+- `refreshUsernames`: keeping link data fresh with GitHub username renames, corporate username and display name updates, and removing links for deleted GitHub users who remove their accounts permanently from GitHub.com
+- `reports`: processing the building of report data about use, abandoned repos, etc.

 ## Application Insights

 When using Microsoft Application Insights, this library reports a number of metrics, events and